 |Faculties and Schools:||Faculty of Art, Design and the Built Environment|

 Faculty of Art, Design and the Built Environment > The Belfast School of Architecture

 |Research Institutes and Groups:||Art and Design Research Institute|

-Art and Design Research Institute > Space and Place
+Art and Design Research Institute > Art and Context

 |Deposited By:||Mr Saul Golden|